sphinx-gallery/sphinx-gallery/doc/faq.rst

 Can I add a notebook to a gallery?
 ----------------------------------
-Gallery examples can currently only be generated from ``.py`` files. sphinx-gallery needs the text blocks formatted as reStructuredText, but the text blocks in notebooks are Markdown.
+Gallery examples can currently only be generated from ``.py`` files.
+Sphinx-Gallery needs the text blocks formatted as reStructuredText, but the text blocks in notebooks are Markdown.

 Can I add a plain reStructuredText file to a gallery?